2e3s/awatcher/README.md

 To track your activities in browsers install the plugin for your browser from [here](https://github.com/ActivityWatch/aw-watcher-web) (Firefox, Chrome etc).

+#### Compile with bundle

+The executable can be bundled with a tray icon, ActivityWatch server and, optionally, Web UI (if steps 1-2 are done):

+1. Clone and follow the instruction in [ActivityWatch/aw-webui](https://github.com/ActivityWatch/aw-webui) to build the "dist" folder,
+1. Then zip it with `zip -r dist.zip aw-webui/dist`.
+2. Build the executable with `--features=bundle`.

+This should be compiled on nightly.
+The complete bundled version is also built and released.

+Gnome needs [the extension](https://extensions.gnome.org/extension/615/appindicator-support/) to support StatusNotifierItem specification.

 ## Supported environments

 ActivityWatch server should be run before `awatcher` is running.